A topic from the subject of Analytical Chemistry in Chemistry.

 1. Preparation of Calibration Curve:

-2. Prepare a series of glucose standard solutions with concentrations ranging from 0 to 100 mg/mL.
+1. Prepare a series of glucose standard solutions with concentrations ranging from 0 to 100 mg/mL.
+Ensure accurate dilutions using appropriate volumetric glassware.

-4. Measure the absorbance of each solution at 600 nm using a spectrophotometer.
+6. Measure the absorbance of each solution at 600 nm using a spectrophotometer.
+Use the same cuvette and thoroughly rinse and dry it between readings.

-9. Measure the absorbance of the sample at 600 nm using a spectrophotometer.
+5. Measure the absorbance of the sample at 600 nm using the spectrophotometer, using the same method as for the standards.

-10. Use the calibration curve to determine the concentration of glucose in the sample.
+6. Use the calibration curve to determine the concentration of glucose in the sample by finding the glucose concentration corresponding to the measured absorbance.

 Key Procedures: